rsksmart/eloipool/README.md

 # Eloipool with RSK Merged Mining Capabilities

 This repository is based on [Eloipool original](https://github.com/luke-jr/eloipool) repository  and has all the neccessary changes to allow the pool to do merged mining with RSK.
-Said changes can be found in the master branch, which is periodically updated with changes from CKPool original.
+Said changes can be found in the master branch, which is periodically updated with changes from Eloipool original.

 If you need more information about Eloipool original, please refer to its [README](https://github.com/rsksmart/eloipool/blob/master/README_original)